aiotlab-teaching/autograding-python-iou-map/README.md

 # Calculating IoU and mAP for Object Detection

-In this homework we will write Python code to calculate the Intersection-over-Union (IoU) and mean Average Precision (mAP) for our Kaggle competition [AR Traffic Object Detection](https://www.kaggle.com/datasets/kuantinglai/ar-traffic-objects), and evaluate the detected results.
+In this homework we will write Python code to calculate the Intersection-over-Union (IoU).
-There are two tasks need to be completed:

-## 1. Implement IoU and mAP in Python
+## 1. Implement IoU in Python

-Implement two functions: **calc_iou()** and **calc_mAP()**.
+Implement two functions: **calc_iou()**.
 PyTest will be used to verify your code.
 Please do not modify the code of io_map_test.py

-## 2. Upload Kaggle Detection Results

-A student needs to upload the model (**obj_det_model.pt**) and result file (**detect_result.csv**) generated in the competition.
-GitHub Auto-grading will calculate the mAP of the detection results.
-The mAP should pass a threshold, like 0.25, which is changeable in the future.
-We didn't provide the Ground Truth file here because that will reveal the answer of the Kaggle competition, so you cannot test it locally.
-PyTest will only check if you have upload the two files: **obj_det_model.pt** and **detect_result.csv**.